vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 from fraud_feat_engineering import *
 ```

 ## 2.1 Datetime Features
-The fist set of engineered features are extracted from the timedeltas in the column called ```TransactionDT```.
+The fist set of engineered features are extracted from the timedelta's in the column called ```TransactionDT```.
 ```python
 period_feats=addDatetimeFeats(df_all)
 period_feats